-The City of Birmingham Symphony Orchestra is the flagship of musical life in Birmingham and the West Midlands – and one of the world’s great orchestras.
+Under the baton of its Music Director, the young Lithuanian conductor Mirga Gražinytė-Tyla, the City of Birmingham Symphony Orchestra is the flagship of musical life in Birmingham and the West Midlands, and one of the world’s great orchestras.

-Based in Symphony Hall, it gives over 130 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film music and even symphonic disco.
+Based in Symphony Hall, it gives over 150 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film music and even symphonic disco.
 With a far-reaching community programme and a family of choruses and youth ensembles, it’s involved in every aspect of music-making in the Midlands.
-But at its centre is a team of 90 superb professional musicians, and a 95-year tradition of making the world’s greatest music, right here in the heart of Birmingham.
+But at its centre is a team of 75 superb professional musicians, and a 98-year tradition of making the world’s greatest music, right here in the heart of Birmingham.

 More recently, under the artistic leadership of former principal guest conductor Edward Gardner, associate conductor Michael Seal and former assistant conductor Alpesh Chauhan, the CBSO continued doing what it does best – playing great music for the people of Birmingham and the Midlands.
-In June 2016 the CBSO also announced the addition of Jonathan Bloxham to its roster as Assistant Conductor who will be staying with us for the 2017-18 season.
+In June 2016 the CBSO also announced the addition of Jonathan Bloxham to its roster as Assistant Conductor who will be staying with us until Summer 2018.

 On 4 February 2016, the CBSO announced the appointment of Mirga Gražinytė-Tyla as its Music Director, with effect from September 2016.
-Her artistic plans with the CBSO will range widely from Mozart and Haydn to 20th century classics and works by living composers.
-Coming from the strong choral traditions of the Baltic states (her father is a choir conductor in Lithuania), and following her role as Music Director of the Salzburg Landestheater, she will also lead opera projects in Birmingham and will work closely with Simon Halsey CBE on projects with the CBSO’s internationally renowned choruses.
+Her artistic plans with the CBSO range widely from Mozart and Haydn to 20th century classics and works by living composers.
+Coming from the strong choral traditions of the Baltic states (her father is a choir conductor in Lithuania), and following her role as Music Director of the Salzburg Landestheater, she is also leading opera projects in Birmingham and working closely with Simon Halsey CBE on projects with the CBSO’s internationally renowned choruses.

 As it approaches its centenary in 2020, the CBSO, more than ever, remains the beating heart of musical life in the UK’s Second City.